SergiuB/harmonia-astro/src/content/facilitators-en/floreadeliaelena.md

         [
           "Symphony of the Cells is a curated collection of essential oil applications.
 Protocols are designed to restore physical, emotional and spiritual harmony by targeting specific body systems.", "What to expect: This therapy uses up to 10 different essential oils chosen to address pain management, improve sleep quality, reduce stress and anxiety, soothe joints, relieve headaches/migraines, support post-chemotherapy symptoms, ease labour discomfort, fight microbes and improve digestion and immunity.
-Each blend is tailored to individual needs.", "A back massage is performed prior to the oil application to complete the ritual.", "*After booking via the website, you will receive a message within 24 hours with instructions for paying a 50% deposit if you do not hold a subscription or gift card.", "*Rescheduling or cancellations must be made at least 48 hours before the session.
+Each blend is tailored to individual needs.", "A back massage is performed after to the oil application to complete the ritual.", "*After booking via the website, you will receive a message within 24 hours with instructions for paying a 50% deposit if you do not hold a subscription or gift card.", "*Rescheduling or cancellations must be made at least 48 hours before the session.
 Less than 48 hours' notice results in forfeiture for gift card/subscription holders; deposits are non-refundable for individual payments.", ],